-Community Development Block Grant (CDBG) Program: The State requires a minimum of 10% local match for certain (Regular Category) Public Infrastructure / Public Facilities units of general local government CDBG awards.
+Community Development Block Grant (CDBG) Program: The State requires a minimum of 10% local match for Regular Category Public Facility / Infrastructure units of general local government CDBG awards.
 The State requires a minimum of 10% unit of general local government match, and a 100% (dollar for dollar) private capital investment, for Economic Development awarded projects.
-The State will also match CDBG administrative expenses with state funds as required by federal act, rules and regulation requirements.
+The State will also match CDBG administrative expenses with state funds as required by federal act, rules, and regulation requirements.

 HOME Investment Partnerships Program Grants are exempt from HUD matching requirements in the State of Mississippi.
 HOME funding may also be used to leverage other funding.
-Potential homebuyers must qualify for a mortgage and HOME funding will be used for down payment assistance and closing costs assistance under the DPA Program.
+Potential homebuyers must qualify for a mortgage and HOME funding will be used for down payment

+Annual Action Plan 2022 assistance and closing costs assistance under the DPA Program.
 Program funds will be used as gap financing under HOME and HTF and other funding sources will be required.
-HOME State Administration will be up to 10% of the annual allocation amount.
+The HOME State Administration will be up to 10% of the annual allocation amount.